 - K-8 classroom teacher educator,

 - collaborating school librarian at all three instructional levels, and

 You can access my curriculum vitae and presentations archive on my pbworks wiki.

 I have also published four books for children and families and have written many more stories.
 So far, my grandchildren are the audience for those unpublished works.
 See the Children’s Books and Sites section on this website.

 I am a staunch advocate for full-time state-certified school librarians in every K-12 school, the literacy leadership role of school librarians, and early childhood and family literacy.
-I blog at School Librarian Leadership.com and tweet @CactusWoman.
+I tweet @CactusWoman and blogged at School Librarian Leadership.com (now an archive) for twelve years.

-Land Statement Acknowledgment: I post to this website and share information from my home in Tucson, Arizona, which is built upon the traditional homelands of the Tohono O’odham and their ancestors the Hohokam.
-Their care and keeping of this land allow me to live here today.
+Land Statement Acknowledgment: I post to this website and share information from my home in northeast Tucson, Arizona, which is built upon the traditional homelands of the Tohono O’odham and their ancestors the Hohokam.
+Their care and keeping of this land allow me to live and work here today.

 All Content, including Photographs © 2004 – 2024 Judi Moreillon